martinteaching/phenoflow-ml/examples/ml-based-phenotypes/tbc/README.md

 # About this document

-The purpose of this document is to show an example of the creation of an ML phenotype based on the Trace-based Clustering technique.
+The purpose of this document is to show an example of the creation of an ML phenotype definition based on the Trace-based Clustering phenotype type.

-In this case, the creation process is carried out by using the Phenoflow API and the Postman software, which is used to send HTTP requests to such API.
+In this case, the creation process is carried out by using the Phenoflow-ML API and the Postman software, which is used to send HTTP requests to such API.

 # Prerequisites

-Before starting with the creation of this type of phenotype, it is necessary to ensure that:
+Before starting with the creation of the ML-based phenotype definition, it is necessary to ensure that:

-  1. The Phenoflow infrastructure is properly deployed (either in our local machine or a remote server).
+  1. The Phenoflow-ML infrastructure is properly deployed (either in our local machine or a remote server).
 For that, follow the steps from the README.md file of the root directory of this repository.
   2. The Postman software is installed on our machine (see https://www.postman.com/).

 # Creation process